 Tree trimming or pruning is a lot cheaper than removal.
 If your tree only needs trimming or pruning, expect to pay between $423 - $1,200.

 |You might also like: Pruning and Trimming: What's the Difference?

 Tree stump removal

 For stumps with shallow roots, a professional can use a chainsaw and grind them away.
 Cherry tree stumps with notoriously deep roots can take hours to remove.
 In contrast, conifer trees have shallow roots and are easier to grind.

 |You might also like: Stump Grinding and Removal Cost Guide

 A tree survey will let you know the health of your garden trees and flag potential problems.
 Trees could grow through pipes or against the property, or their leaves and branches might drop on your roof and clog your gutters.
 Hiring an arborist for a tree survey costs $300 - $500.

 Post a task for tree removal

-Now that you're familiar with tree removal prices in the UK, you're ready to post a task.
+Now that you're familiar with tree removal prices, you're ready to post a task.
 You'll shortly receive offers from Taskers near you.
 You can check their profiles and select the best tree service professional for your needs.
 Here are some details to share when filling out the request form:

 - Your budget